Part B: Further technical guidance

 CASE STUDY 2: Study duration for weight loss

-A listed herbal medicine has the scientific indication: 'Helps assist weight loss'.
+A listed herbal medicine has the scientific indication: 'Helps increase weight loss'.

 Evidence held to support the indication was a clinical trial of 6 weeks duration.